A canonical tree decomposition for order types, and some applications: A bijection to decompose triangulations through one bowtie product

-The proof of the bijection studies in particular the geometric structure of the sets of non-crossing edges $T_{XY}$ for any triangulation of $\kappa$; from this structure we derive the following combinatorial combinatorial lemma that will be useful for counting triangulations.
+The proof of the bijection studies in particular the geometric structure of the sets of noncrossing edges $T_{XY}$ for any triangulation of $\kappa$; from this structure we derive the following combinatorial lemma that will be useful for counting triangulations.
+(We use the convention $\binom{n}{-1}=\delta_{n,-1}$ for any integer $n$, where $\delta$ is the usual Kronecker symbol.)